imsdev/ims-java-jmp/README.md

 ## Steps

 1. Import the IMS Universal drivers (imsudb.jar) into your project.
-2. Ask the System Programmer to set up the environment for running Java applications in the JMP region.
+2. Ask your system programmer to set up the environment for running Java applications in the JMP region.
 3. Identify the z/OS UNIX System Services (USS) file system location where the application .jar file should be uploaded.
 The file system location is defined either in the DFSJVMMS member or in the shell script that is referenced by the `//STDENV DD` statement.
 Obtain the permission to upload files to the identified location.
-4. Obtain from the System Programmer and System Administrator the following information that is required to access IMS for testing:
+4. Obtain from your system programmer and system administrator the following information that is required to access IMS for testing:
    * IP address or host name
    * Data store name
    * Port number
    * IMS Connect port number
    * RACF ID
    * RACF group name
-5. Modify the IMS Connect API for Java client application with the correct info to access IMS.
+5. Modify the IMS Connect API for Java client application with the correct connection info to access IMS.
 6. Compile the client application.
 7. Compile the sample Java application.
-8. Export the application .jar file.
-Upload it to the USS file system in binary mode.
+8. Export the application .jar file and upload it to the USS file system in binary mode.
 9. Work with the system programmer to ensure that the program, the transaction, and the JMP region are started.
 10. Test the JMP program with the client application.